Michal Helfman

 Michal Helfman (מיכל הלפמן; born 1973 in Tel Aviv) is an Israeli artist living and working in Tel Aviv, Israel.
 She is a multidisciplinary artist working in various disciplines including sculpture, architecture, video and drawings.
-In order to demonstrate the relations between the reviled and the hidden forces working within society and culture, she has developed an installation platform based on the back-stage front-stage structure of the theatrical stage as one, which brings together simultaneously both the real and the symbolic.
+In order to demonstrate the relations between the reviled and the hidden forces working within society and culture, she has developed an installation platform based on the back-stage and front-stage structure of the theatrical stage as singular whole.

 Helfman exhibited in numerous international exhibitions, including the 50th Biennale di Venezia, San Francisco's Institute of Visual Art, Fondazione Sandretto in Torino and the Institute of Visual Arts in the University of Wisconsin.
 She is currently a faculty member at the BFA and MFA programs of Bezalel Academy.